insitro/AllelicSeries/README.md

 )
 ```

-The function `COAST` performs the allelic series test.
-The required
+The function `COAST` performs the coding-variant allelic series test.
-inputs are the annotation vector, a covariate matrix, the per-variant
+The required inputs are the annotation vector, a covariate matrix, the
-genotype matrix, and the phenotype vector.
+per-variant genotype matrix, and the phenotype vector.

 - The function assumes 3 annotation categories, coded as: `0`, `1`, `2`.
   The length of `anno` should match the number of columns of the